cloud-native-toolkit/software-everywhere/.github/ISSUE_TEMPLATE/controls-issue.md

 ---
-name: Issue/Bug report on Controls tool
+name: Issue/Bug report on Controls Catalog tool
-about: Report an issue/bug in the Controls tool to help us improve
+about: Report an issue/bug in the tool to help us improve
 title: 'Issue on Controls: {issue}'
 labels: controls
 assignees: NoeSamaille